 There are reasons that your wine may age faster; improper cellaring is one reason and I’ll focus on that in a future blog.

 A huge consideration and reason we like larger format wines is the price.
 Now beware and understand the actual costs for the average price of wines as there are times some wineries may charge more.
 It is my understanding that the price of the bottle is 2 times more than of a 750ml.
 I am not sure I buy their analogy but “whatever”.
 When I am at a winery I always ask for the library/cellar list.
 If you get to know the hospitality folks, they get to know you and appreciate your purchasing habits and budget.
-Often you can pickup some real good buys on older vintages.
+Often you can pick up some real good buys on older vintages.
 Chris and I have found some significant savings and taken home some real gems at Cosentino winery.
-I have also found a couple larger formats including a three liters (3L) of Joseph Phelps Cabernet Sauvignon and a (3L) of Chabot at Beringer; all at a descent price.
+I have also found a couple larger formats including a three liters (3L) of Joseph Phelps Cabernet Sauvignon and a (3L) of Chabot at Beringer; all at a decent price.

 The final reason I like larger format bottles are the experiences shared with our friends.
 Every time I pull out a large bottle we appreciate the often expressed “oh wow”, much joy and always a lot of smiles.
 I also think it’s pretty damn cool!